orra-dev/agent-fragile-to-prod-guide/monolith-app/README.md

 3. **Reliability Issues**: A failure in any component impacts the entire application.
 4. **Debugging Complexity**: Difficult to isolate issues within the monolith.
 5. **Scalability Challenges**: The entire application needs to scale together.
-6. **Managing State Across Failures**: When failures occur mid-transaction, the system can be left in an inconsistent state.
+6. **Managing State Across failures is hard**: When failures occur mid-transaction, the system can be left in an inconsistent state.

 ### Critical Bug: Inventory Inconsistency

 The application has a critical issue that demonstrates the need for proper transaction handling:

 1. When a user attempts to purchase a product, the inventory is reduced BEFORE payment processing
-2. If the payment fails (simulated 50% of the time), the inventory remains reduced
+2. If the payment fails (simulated 50% of the time) because the Payment Gateway is down, the inventory remains reduced
 3. This creates a data inconsistency where products appear out of stock but were never actually purchased
 4. In a production system, this would require manual intervention to fix

-This bug was deliberately included to demonstrate why compensation handling is necessary in distributed systems, which we'll address in Stage 3 of the workshop.
+This bug was deliberately included to demonstrate why compensation handling is necessary in distributed systems, which we'll address in Stage 2 of the guide.

+**NOTE**: We've kept the failure quite simple here.
+Payments can also be rejected quite a bit later in the future - in that case more complicated recovery is required.

 ## Running the Application